higj/psp/README.md

 ```

-We perform the loading and the filtering of the events in `parser.php`.
+We perform the loading and the filtering of events in `parser.php`.
 In essence, that's the only file you need to work with.

 **Important note**: if you prefer `.txt` output over `.xlsx` use `plain_parser.php` instead (no need to install PhpSpreadsheet in this case)